mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

       Copy competition entry code into public repo (actually, a 'textgraphs' branch of the repo)
         +  Add 'supplemental_materials.txt' with a link to the public repo Review 2 papers of other competitors
-      ^ DONE ^
+      See whether we can 'submit' a new entry to leaderboard (now that reviews are in) ^ DONE ^
       v TODO v
       Are all explanations used at least once in the training + dev set?